Microsoft Basic Display Adapter Driver, GPU Not Detected, Code 31 Errors, and Display Resolution Issues

 What was tried: Uninstalling and reinstalling drivers, resetting the system, and clearing display drivers with removal utilities.
 Registry inspection was considered but avoided.

-How this played out: The condition persisted with no confirmed resolution.
+How this played out: The condition persisted with no confirmed resolution, representing a persistent Microsoft Basic Display Adapter code 31 error with no clear root cause identified.

 Other adapters showing similar behavior: